© By Patrick Trottier (PT)

 What is A Living Culture™?

-Simply, a Living Culture™ emerges and evolves as an ‘open system’
+Simply, a Living Culture™ continually emerges as an ‘open system’

-as new norms, perspectives, values, attitudes and beliefs emerge
+as new norms, perspectives, values, attitudes and beliefs are

 A Living Culture™ is not ‘in some future time, that we hope for…’